-The cost to retake the LSAT is $190 through June 4, 2019, which is the deadline to register for the July 2019 test.
-After that, the cost to retake the LSAT is $200 starting with the registration period for the September 2019 test and ending with the registration period for the April 2020 test.
+The cost to retake the LSAT is $200 starting with the registration period for the September 2019 test and ending with the registration period for the April 2020 test.
 The fee includes the multiple-choice portion and LSAT Writing.

 I heard that if I take the July 2019 LSAT, I will have the option of seeing my score and then canceling it.
 I would then be able to take the LSAT again for free.
 Is that true?

 Yes.
-All July 2019 test takers — whether taking the test on a tablet or a paper booklet — have the option of canceling their score within five business days of receiving it and retaking the LSAT, which includes the multiple-choice portion and LSAT Writing, at no additional charge through the April 2020 test.
+All July 2019 test takers — whether taking the test on a tablet or a paper booklet — will have until September 4, 2019, at 11:59 p.m.
+EDT (10:59 p.m.
+CDT, 9:59 p.m.
+MDT, 8:59 p.m.
+PDT) to decide whether to cancel their scores and retake the LSAT, which includes the multiple-choice portion and LSAT Writing, at no additional charge through the April 2020 test.

 If I choose to retake the LSAT, would I get to take LSAT Writing again for free?